kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 PV `spec.nodeAffinity` becomes mutable.

-If a pod being scheduled to a node that is incompatible with the PV's nodeAffinity, the pod will fail.
+If a pod is scheduled to a node that is incompatible with the PV's nodeAffinity, the pod will fail.
 Previously, it will be stuck at `ContainerCreating` status.

-This should be rare before enabling this feature, since we don't allow PV nodeAffinity to be updated, nor CSI driver can change the topology reported from NodeGetInfo.
+This should be rare before enabling this feature, since we don't allow PV nodeAffinity to be updated, nor can a CSI driver change the topology reported from NodeGetInfo.
 So this is only possible if the user edited the node labels manually, or is running an incompatible scheduler.
 Existing workflow will unlikely be affected by this behavior change.